OneShot-Niko/OneShot-Niko.github.io/README.md

-# Scythn.github.io
+# <div align="center">this is nothing until I have motivation</div>
-Will update if I have motivation, ever.
+This is all it will be, for now atleast lol.